garbagetown/guideline/source_en/ArchitectureInDetail/REST.rst

 .. warning:: **DoS attack measures at the time of StAX(Streaming API for XML) use**

-    If the StAX is used to parse the XML format data, DoS attack measures is required.
+    If the StAX is used to parse the XML format data, protect DoS attack.
     For details, refer to \ `CVE-2015-3192 - DoS Attack with XML Input <http://pivotal.io/security/cve-2015-3192>`_\ .